Choosing Search Engine Marketing Agencies: 8 Dirty Secrets You Should Know

 An agency with cheap pricing still makes a profit.
 The way they make money is by having a ton of clients that pay them a little, rather than a few clients who pay them a lot.
 In this way, an inexpensive, not-so-good agency is comfortable being a supplier.

-You want an agency who can give you a lot of attention, and build a custom plan that suits your needs.
+You want an agency that can give you a lot of attention, and build a custom plan that suits your needs.
 Agencies that operate as suppliers often offer one-size-fits-all solutions that limit the results for your brand.

 Choose a Search Engine Marketing Agency with Care